israelmartins96/random-lorem-generator-for-wp/readme.txt

 1. A front-end view of a post without the LoremPress shortcode.
 2. The LoremPress shortcode inserted into a post content with the WordPress editor.
-3. A front-end view of a post with the generated lorem ipsum text from the LoremPress shortcode.
+3. A front-end view of a post with a generated lorem ipsum paragraph from the LoremPress shortcode.

 == Changelog ==

-= 1.0.0 - 2025-06-14 =
+= 1.0.0 - 2025-06-1 =
 * Initial release.
 * Feature: Implemented `[lorempress]` shortcode for generating lorem ipsum text paragraph.